ryanmccartney/robinson/README.md

 Add your bookcases, shelves and books.
 Track where they're stored, who they're loaned to and where you are.

 Check your reading timeline and search your library.
-Easily add book by scanning they're ISBN.
+Easily add book by scanning their ISBN.

 ![](./docs/assets/home.gif)